 Not only did you get to come and we wanted you there to celebrate with us, but you gifted us with chiropractic adjustment the morning of the wedding.
 I have to tell you that I could not have functioned.
 I could have not made it through that day that I knew I was out before I ever woke up that morning.
 The fact that you were there and made it, it made the day possible to be enjoyed.
 It was a gift.

 It was an honor for me to be there.
 I felt like royalty.
 I was hanging out with the family.
 People flew in from the East Coast and here I am, just the chiropractor.
 It’s just awesome.
 Then I got to learn even more history about each of you guys’ family and all the friends.
 It was a remarkable experience.
 Thank you for letting me be a part of that.

 Thank you for participating.

 It was fantastic.
 I’m so grateful for you guys and I’m so thankful that we got to talk about this today.
-Listeners, you can get a hold of me at Precision Chiropractic.
+Listeners, you can get a hold of me at Well Connected Chiropractic.
 If you have any questions or comments or concerns about anything that you hear on my podcast, I’d love to hear from you.
 I am on Facebook, YouTube, Twitter and I’m on all the social media platforms.
 Thank you, Tracy, so much for working with me today and for taking time out.
 I look forward to hearing from you really soon.